21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Anticipated science

-GMIMS, the Global Magneto-Ionic Medium Survey. major objective is to improve knowledge and understanding of the Galactic magnetic field.
-GMIMS will do this by mapping the polarized radio emission from the Milky Way in the frequency band 300 to 1800 MHz.
+Finally, FAST has the potential of contributing to the knowledge and understanding of the Galactic magnetic field.
+The effort in this field is led by the GMIMS experiment.
+The main objective of GMIMS [Global Magneto-Ionic Medium Survey \citep{Wolleben:2009}] is to make a map of the diffuse polarised emission over the entire sky.
+GMIMS will do this by mapping the polarised radio emission from the Milky Way in the frequency band 300 to 1800~MHz.

 Data in this spectral range will reveal aspects of how magnetic fields regulate star formation and couple the energy released by stellar winds and supernovae to the interstellar medium.
 FAST, if polarisation information is included, will provide much more sensitive data over the middle part of this frequency band.
-This might happen in a differential measurement.
+By including more channels or dual polarisation, we could measure the linear polarisation of the sky observations.
+Dual-polarisation feeds could provide both the intensity and polarisation components of the sky in switching or correlation mode.
+However, this would increase the cost of the project.

-\section{Conclusions and Future}
+\section{Conclusions and future}

+We have shown that FAST can be a useful addition to radio astronomy until the Square Kilometre Array becomes operational.
+It enables us to obtain good science results within a short time-frame.
+These results can then be tested and refined upon by the SKA.
+FAST can give good constraints on different inflation scenarios and on BAO physics.
+Although the Square Kilometre Array is expected to do better when the full experiment is operational, this is planned for the late 2020s, more than a decade after FAST starts providing science results.

+The performance of FAST is comparable to CHIME.
+The two experiments have similar collecting areas.
+There are some differences in the number of photons observed, and in the ability to exclude the unwanted signal, but overall the potential capability is similar.

-The potential program outlined here has very strong science products.
-They point out that FAST has the potential to provide a treasure trove of cosmological observations.
-There are a number of ways to improve our understanding of the universe and the potential of this instrument and this potential program.
+The potential programme outlined here offers very strong science products.
+They indicate that FAST has the potential to provide a treasure trove of cosmological observations.
+There are a number of ways to improve our understanding of the universe and the potential of this instrument and this potential programme.
 The next steps are to refine the survey parameters and observing plan and to provide a full concept and design for the receiver and data processing systems.